Intent-Based Networking for the Enterprise

 Invitation Code: RFP-20-05

 Enterprise Networking is undergoing the most significant architectural change since the introduction of software-defined networking (SDN) about a decade ago.
-The motivation is that current enterprises face several networking challenges including to (1) quickly adapt a network to meet new application or service requirements, (2) detect network problems and identify associated solutions to resolve the problem, and (3) minimize security vulnerabilities, including when a security threat occurs quickly detect, identify, and remediate the threat.
-To address these challenges the network industry is developing a new architectural approach referred to as Intent-Based Networking (IBN).
-IBN builds on SDN in several dimensions.
+The motivation is that current enterprises face several networking challenges including: (1) quickly adapting a network to meet new application or service requirements, (2) detecting network problems and identifying associated solutions to resolve the problem, and (3) minimizing security vulnerabilities, including quickly detecting, identifying, and remediating security threats.
+To address these challenges, the network industry is developing a new architectural approach referred to as Intent-Based Networking (IBN).
+IBN builds on SDN in several dimensions:

-A diverse set of recent advances may be applied in an intent-based network: contextual-dependent natural language processing (NLP) to convert human expressed intents to machine understandable goals, machine learning (ML) for anomaly detection and prediction, machine reasoning (MR) for root-cause analysis.
-Traditional mechanisms like simulation or formal logic methods may also find renewed applicability in IBN to pro-actively identify challenges or validate network changes before they are implemented into the infrastructure.
+A diverse set of recent advances may be applied in an intent-based network: contextual-dependent natural language processing (NLP) to convert human-expressed intents to machine-understandable goals, machine learning (ML) for anomaly detection and prediction, and machine reasoning (MR) for root-cause analysis.
+Traditional mechanisms like simulation or formal logic methods may also find renewed applicability in IBN to proactively identify challenges or validate network changes before they are implemented into the infrastructure.

-• Architectures and interfaces to facilitate operational flexibility for IBN, for example if one or more domains are operated by a managed service provider while other domains remain under operation of the enterprise.
+- Architectures and interfaces to facilitate operational flexibility for IBN, for example, if one or more domains are operated by a managed service provider while other domains remain under the operation of the enterprise.

 Proposal Submission: